 The significance of the Easter hymn in this work should prompt us to look at C 135 (vol 2, chapter 5), the fourth of the impressive second cycle chorale/fantasia cantatas.
 There it is sung by the basses as the cantus firmus of the opening chorus and, in a plain four-part setting, it closes the cantata.
 Here it is also to be discovered in the first and final movements, with echoes appearing elsewhere.
 Once again, these two cantatas, even with such overt connections, could not be more different in character.

 Another comparison may be made with the later chorale/fantasia work, C 8 (vol 2, chapter 16).
-Both cantatas are concerned with fundamental themes about death but whilst C 161 is an expression of the longing for it, the later cantata is principally concerned with the question of when it might strike us.
+Both cantatas are concerned with fundamental themes about death but whilst C 161 is an expression of the longing for it, the later cantata is principally concerned, not without a degree of apprehension, with the question of when it might strike us.
 There are also, as we shall see, some similarities of orchestration.